Lindsey Burke

-Lindsey Burke (born January 29, 1984) is an American politician who has served as a member of the Kentucky House of Representatives since January 1, 2023.
+Lindsey Thomas Burke (born January 29, 1984) is an American politician who has served as a member of the Kentucky House of Representatives since January 1, 2023.
 She is a Democrat, and represents Kentucky's 75th House district.
 She currently serves as House Minority Caucus Chair, and previously served as minority whip From 2024 to 2025.

 Biography

 Burke earned a Bachelor of Science in social work from Florida State University in 2007, a Master of Arts in social service administration from the University of Chicago in 2012, and a Juris Doctor from the University of Cincinnati in 2015.
 She founded Micah Legal, a nonprofit civil law firm in Lexington, Kentucky and worked as one of its attorneys.

 As a child, she was in Girl Scouts.
 She is a Disciple of Christ.